World Penguin Day 2020

 Lack of research

 More research is needed.
-Being aware of major threats to penguins enables appropriate conservation measures to be implemented.
+Awareness of major threats to penguins enables appropriate conservation measures to be implemented.

 Conservation status

 Many penguin species are endangered, and their population is decreasing.
-This can which can lead to extinction.
+This can lead to extinction.
 For example, the African penguin and the Galapagos penguin are considered endangered.
 Other species of penguins are on the cusp of becoming endangered.
-Emperor, and Adelie penguins, both of which live in Antarctica.
-Education and raising awareness is essential for penguins survival.
-Therefore, it is important to choose ethical penguin viewing tours.
-Keeping a distance from breeding colonies not to scare or disrupt penguin colonies.
+Emperor and Adelie penguins live in Antarctica.
+Education and raising awareness are essential for penguins’ survival.
+Therefore, it is important to choose ethical penguin-viewing tours.
+Keeping a distance from breeding colonies so as not to scare or disrupt penguin colonies.
 Support local penguin research and conservation programs.
 Sponsor a penguin.

 Happy World Penguin Day 2020